huggingface/hub-docs/docs/hub/paddlenlp.md

 ## Installation

-You can follow [PaddlePaddle Quick Start](https://www.paddlepaddle.org.cn/en/install) to intall the PaddlePaddle Framework with your favorite OS, Package Manager and Compute Platform.
+To get started, you can follow [PaddlePaddle Quick Start](https://www.paddlepaddle.org.cn/en/install) to intall the PaddlePaddle Framework with your favorite OS, Package Manager and Compute Platform.

 `PaddleNLP` offers a quick one-line install through pip